CBDT’s e-Verification Scheme 2021: An Initiative to Enhance Voluntary Compliance

 How many cases have been picked as a pilot basis for e-Verification?

 On a pilot basis, about 68,000 cases have been taken up for e-Verification pertaining to the financial year 2019-2020.
 Out of these, approximately 35,000 cases have been completed by the designated Directorate, and the remaining cases are under verification.
-The department has already received an amazing response as 15 lakh updated returns are already filed, and revenue of Rs 12,50 crore has been received by the department from updated returns.
+The department has already received an amazing response as 15 lakh updated returns have already filed, and revenue of Rs 12,50 crore has been received by the department from updated returns.

 The system selects the returns with a high likelihood of containing unreported or under-reported financial transactions.
 Suppose the taxpayer does not respond to the notice or fails to provide a satisfactory explanation.
 In that case, the case will be selected for scrutiny, which is a more detailed and comprehensive examination of the taxpayer's financial records and transactions.